Jes Interview Banner

 Q5.
 Except for Nude and boudoir photography, which genre do you enjoy the most, and do you still wish to explore?

-I had a love for Calvin Klein ads so kids would call me homophobic slurs because I had a photo of Kate Moss in a black bra and underwear on my notebook.
+I had a love for Calvin Klein ads, so kids would call me homophobic slurs because I had a photo of Kate Moss in a black bra and underwear in my notebook.

 It didn’t matter that I also had men on my stuff.
-I just really liked the photos and thought they were beautiful, and I wanted to surround myself with them.
+I liked the photos, thought they were beautiful, and wanted to surround myself with them.

 To this day, I will have collections of fashion photos that I love.
 They are just on my phone.